 The Board has delegated a number of these responsibilities to its Committees.
 The role and responsibilities of these Committees are explained later in this statement.
+Directors may attend any Committee meetings.
+The Board receives copies of the minutes of all the Committee meetings.

-The Board has delegated the day to day management of the business of the Westfield Group and the Trust to management through the Co-Chief Executive Officers subject to the agreed authority limits applicable to the senior executive management team.
+Day to day management of the business of the Westfield Group and the Trust is delegated by the Board to management through the Co-Chief Executive Officers subject to the agreed authority limits applicable to the senior executive management team.